 What is Sister Sizing?

 The concept of 'sister sizing' seems simple, but is something many people know little about.
 Knowing how to work out alternative bra sizes you can wear can be really helpful when trying on bras, allowing you to find the perfect fit, and solving any issues you may face if your true size isn't available.

 What is Sister Sizing?

-Sister sizes are alternative bra sizes to your current bra size where the cup size stays the same even though the band size and cup letter change.
+Sister sizes are alternative bra sizes to your current bra size where the cup volume stays the same even though the band size and cup letter change.
 Everyone has more than one size option when it comes to buying bras, these are called Sister Sizes, you can sister size up or down from your usual size to ensure you are getting a bra that fits comfortably.
 This may also give you the freedom to shop with brands you thought previously didn't cater to your size or whose version of your true size didn't fit well.

 How does sister sizing work?